 Mission Golden-Eyed Tree Frogs are fairly large, with female frogs reaching up to 3.5 inches in length.
 While the adult frogs are not so spectacular in how they look, juveniles are a bright blue color, making them surprisingly beautiful and cute creatures.
 Also known as an Amazon milk frog, this species is known for excreting milk from its skin when scared or stressed.
 Mission Golden-Eyed Tree Frogs are also of ‘least concern’ of extinction.

 3. Tomato Frog

-Why is it cute: Has big eyes and mouth that give it a funny but cute look
+Why is it cute: It has big eyes and a mouth that give it a funny but cute look

 Scientific name: Dyscophus antongilii